-If you’re in that boat, you’re in the right place!
-Today, we’re going to talk about how to pick yourself back up and overcome defeat.
-Within this article, we’ll dive into how our minds can make a little snag turn into a ginormous problem and how to learn from it!
+Today, we’re going to talk about how to create a positive attitude and turn your shortcomings into opportunities.
+Within this article, we’ll dive into how our thoughts can make a little snag turn into a ginormous problem and how to learn from it!

 Your mind remembers those multiple failures and says: “well, we’re not going to go through that again, don’t do it!”
-This is a classic case of a fixed mindset, and it is something that arise from a brain running wild.
+This is a classic case of a fixed mindset, a negative spiral, and it is something that arise from thoughts that are left unchecked.

-When you work on your mindset and rewire your brain out of this track, you begin to break free of that limiting mindset.
+When you work on how you process your thoughts, you begin to break free of that negative, limiting spiral.
 Those “I can’t” thoughts and “I’ve failed” thoughts become less prominent when you start to focus in on how you view yourself and your actions.